bostankhan/SRE-AAN/readme.md

     ```
 2. Or it can also be created through the given "conda_environment.txt" file.
     ```bash
-   conda create --name sre-han --file conda_environment.txt
+   conda create --name sre-aan --file conda_environment.txt
     ```

 Use the created environment for testing and performing experiments.